-This is a planning and design process that will focus heavily on public engagement through June 2021.
-Before the ultimate design for the project is determined, the community will be asked to share their thoughts and ideas for this important project to make sure it reflects local desires.
+This is a planning and design process focused heavily on public engagement in 2021.
+The community was asked to share their thoughts and ideas for this important project to make sure it reflects local desires.

-With the community vision cast by early summer 2021, then design for the project will begin.
+With the community vision cast in summer 2021, design for the project began.
 This phase of the project involves significant modifications to existing floodplain and floodway areas along Jordan Creek and may entail daylighting portions of Jordan Creek currently confined within the concrete box culverts (daylighting refers to the restoration of a stream back to a more natural state).